goakley/Hackskell/README.md

 `$ HAssemble [file]...`

 The assembler takes a number of input files as its arguments.
 Each file is assembled individually, and the output is placed in the same location as the input, under the filename `[input].hack` (as opposed to [input].asm).
-If no arguments are specified, the assembler reads from STDIN and outputs `_stdin_.hack` in the current working directory.
+If no arguments are specified, the assembler reads from STDIN and outputs to STDOUT.

+## VM / Translator

+Virtual machine files are plaintext files that contain VM instructions and comments.
+Each VM instruction appears on a single line whose tokens are seperated by some amount of whitespace.
+Comments span frmo the characters "//" to the end of the line.

+The virtual machine is stack-based; all commands perform some operation on the stack or otherwise affect memory based on the state of the stack.
+Virtual machine commands are divided into four major types: arithmetic, memory, flow, and function.

+### Arithmetic Commands

+These commands perform arithmetic and logical operations on the top of the stack.  `and`, `sub`, `eq`, `gt`, `lt`, `and`, and `or` pop a value during computation, while `neg` and `not` simply modify the top of the stack.  `eq`, `gt`, and `lt` replace the top of the stack with either `0` or `-1`.

+### Memory Access Commands

+These commands transfer data between segments of memory and the stack.
+Each segment (except for `constant`) can be pushed from and popped to.

+### Program Flow Commands

+These commands provide basic branching in the form of `label`, `goto`, and `if-goto`.
+The goto commands are only able to jump to a label declared in the same function the goto is located in.

+### Function Commands

+These commands allow for the defining, calling, and returning of functions.
+Functions are declared with a number indicating the number of local varaibles they have, and are called with a number indicating the number of arguments passed.  `return` simply returns to the calling point in the program.

+### Translator Usage

+`$ HTranslate [file]...`

+The translator takes a number of input VM files as its arguments.
+These files are all assembled into one .asm program which is sent to STDOUT.